luccaugusto/Arroiz/.local/bin/README.md

 Show all untagged notes as a notification via notify-send

 ### showtime
-Show how long i have been using the computer
+Show how long i have been using the computer.
--b argument show since when it`s counting
+-b argument show since when its counting.

 ### sound_control
 Wrapper for controlling volume, makes bluetooth and computer volume the same